 Courtney Santos, Director, National & International Fellowships, University of Nebraska – Lincoln

 Advisors play critical roles in recruiting students for advancement opportunities, especially competitive scholarships and fellowships.
 Using student success narratives and discussion questions, we will explore strategies for identifying students who may be competitive for campus, national, or international awards, such as Fulbright, Truman, Goldwater, and graduate research fellowships.
 Participants will learn how to encourage at-promise (first-generation, low-income, and underrepresented minority) students to see themselves as potential applicants; participate in high-impact practices, such as undergraduate research and experiential learning, that can advance their fellowship goals; and articulate the value and impact of the fellowship application and experience for their professional development.

-Please contact Laura Damuth, Director of National and International Fellowships, if you would like to schedule a presentation for a class, department meeting, student club, or other gatherings.
+Please contact Courtney Santos, Director of National and International Fellowships, if you would like to schedule a presentation for a class, department meeting, student club, or other gatherings.

 - For student audiences, more focused workshops on personal statements or statements of purpose can also be scheduled.